 Understanding Your Anxiety: When Worry & Apprehension Are Extreme

 We all get worried from time to time.
-Even feeling anxious is normal in certain situations.
-But, when those apprehensions seem to take over your life and leave you feeling paralyzed, understanding your anxiety may be key.
+Feeling anxious is expected in certain situations.
+But, when those apprehensions seem to take over your life and leave you feeling paralyzed, understanding anxiety may be fundamental.

 Anxiety often seems like it’s uncontrollable, which can make it feel completely overwhelming.
-There are many different types of anxiety to consider, too, which can make it even more confusing.
+There are many different types of anxiety to consider, making it even more confusing.